f97-2308/survps/README.md

 bash <(curl -s https://f97.github.io/survps/install)
 ```

-and after that: enter `sur` to use script.
+and use command line `sur` to use script.